-Geoffrey L. Goad, Managing Director, Private Clients, Echelon Wealth Partners, is a seasoned investment advisor with extensive experience advising small and mid-sized businesses through the trials and tribulations of achieving their objectives.
-Geoffrey has been involved in management, board and advisory capacities with public, private and non-profit organizations for his entire business career.
-This skill set is invaluable in assisting Peacebuilders plan and achieve its own strategic initiatives.
+Geoffrey is Managing Director, Private Clients at Echelon Wealth Partners.
+He is a seasoned investment advisor with extensive experience advising small and mid-sized businesses on how to achieve their objectives.
+Geoffrey entire career has been involved in management, board and advisory capacities with public, private and non-profit organizations.
+This skill set is invaluable in assisting ATTWILL plan and achieve its own strategic initiatives.
 He is a strong believer in an individual’s capability to achieve success given the appropriate tools and a “chance”.

-Gary P. Oakeson is an equity partner at Thorpe North & Western and a licensed attorney in both California and Utah.
+Gary is an equity partner at Thorpe North & Western and a licensed attorney in both California and Utah.
 As a registered patent attorney, his practice focuses primarily in the areas of patent prosecution, opinion work, and litigation support, in addition to his trademark and copyright practice.
 He received a Bachelor of Science degree from Brigham Young University and a Juris Doctor degree from California Western School of Law.

-John Kennedy has been a technology entrepreneur for the past 37 years specializing in medical devices and advanced manufacturing.
+John has been a technology entrepreneur for the past 37 years specializing in medical devices and advanced manufacturing.
 He has numerous patents in both fields.
 John now spends his time as an angel and venture capital investor.
 He is active on boards for medical, environmental and e commerce companies.
 John is involved in numerous charities and enjoys mentoring young entrepreneurs.